Draft/tentative syllabus for the MIT course offering in Spring 2018 — Updated February 9, 2018, sure to change!

 We consider how to use programming to do some basic statistics, for two important reasons: First, statistics is quite useful as a way of understanding all sorts of cultural data and can be used in developing artistic projects; second, this gives us the opportunity to see how Python and a particular variety of Processing, p5.js, can be used to do the same thing.
 Why do the same thing in two different programming languages?
 To show us that our ability as programmers is in some ways general.
 We are not just learning Python, but a new way of thinking and using computation.

 Assigned for next week: For your free project work, develop one generative and one analytical system that allows you to work with and think about statistics.
 For your generative system, rework an existing Memory Slam text generator (either one of the original ones or a modified one that you developed) by keeping the texts the same and changing only the distribution of those texts.
-For your analytical system, write a short program in Python that will read a text file line by line and compute statistics of the lines.
-Note that your analysis program will be more meaningful when applied to poems or other texts that have meaningful lineation, so you should write it with a particular genre in mind (poems, status updates, tweets, etc.) and provide it with suitable data.
+For your analytical system, extend what you did with your Text III project.

 We will see how to computationally specify animations in Processing, and specifically in p5.js (which is not the variant of Processing used in the textbook).

-We will see how to make interactive sketches in p5.js (again, not the variant of Processing used in the textbook).
+We will review and workshop your clock sketches and go further into making interactive sketches in p5.js (again, not the variant of Processing used in the textbook).
 Handling input is not a big step beyond what we have already done.
 We will also look to how input can be used to naviage a virtual space that is larger than the screen or window.

 Assigned for next week: The generated landscape.
 This is a project with considerable freedom, but there are several requirements.
 First, everything shown must be generated by code rather than simply stored in data.
 Second, what is shown in the window must only be one part of the larger landscape.
 Finally, the user must be able to move through this landscape using some sort of input — pressing keys, moving the mouse, etc.